Skip to content

 • Weight loss of >5%

-Additional studies such as plasma ADH, urine specific gravity and a water deprivation test can assist with diagnosis.
-Urine specific gravity is a particularly handy test as it can be done there and then without going to the lab.
+Additional studies, such as plasma ADH, urine specific gravity, and a water deprivation test, can assist with diagnosis.
+Urine specific gravity is a particularly handy test as it can be done immediately without going to the lab.

 Water deprivation test